Adityon/Adityon/README.md

 - 👀 I’m interested in Python Games
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Iconic Games
-- 📫 How to reach me at My Scratch
+- 📫 How to reach me at My Scratch Account
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Adityon/Adityon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.